Great Tibet Tour Logo GREAT TIBET TOUR ®

 • by Freya

-1. The symbols of Tibetan Buddhism are Dharma Chakra and deer, which symbolize the everlasting life of Buddhism and the Buddha-nature of all things.
+1. The symbols of Tibetan Buddhism are Dharma Chakra and deer, which symbolize the everlasting life of Buddhism and the Buddha nature of all things.
 It also commemorates the first turning dharma Chakra of Buddha Shakyamuni at Sarnath (preaching), and a pair of tame deer kneels down to listen to Dharma.
-It generally placed in the middle and right above the main hall.
+It is generally placed in the middle and right above the main hall.

 Dharma wheel and deer

-2. The eight auspicious symbols of Tibetan Buddhism are wildly used in temples, pagodas, dwellings of Tibetans or Mongolians, costumes and paintings to symbolize lucky, happiness, and satisfaction.
+2. The eight auspicious symbols of Tibetan Buddhism are widely used in temples, pagodas, dwellings of Tibetans or Mongolians, costumes and paintings to symbolize luck, happiness, and satisfaction.

 Eight auspicious symbols of Tibetan Buddhism

-3. The debates of Tibetan Buddhism is very distinctive, which is not only a routine but also a discussion accompanied by exaggerated body movements based on the understanding and application of Buddhist scriptures.
+3. The debates of Tibetan Buddhism are very distinctive, which is not only a routine but also a discussion accompanied by exaggerated body movements based on the understanding and application of Buddhist scriptures.
 The more monks debate about Buddhism sutras, the better understanding they will have.
-Usually, there're dedicated venues for Buddhism debates in large monasteries such as Sera Monastery.
+Usually, there are dedicated venues for Buddhist debates in large monasteries such as Sera Monastery.

 Buddhism debates